SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

     test_set:
       - MINI
     ```

-1. run a MINI benchmark:
+4. run a MINI benchmark:
     ```
-    cd leaderboard
+    # run this in leaderboard repo
     ops/leaderboard_runner requests/mini_debug.yaml
     ```

-2. you can check `leaderboard/results/<***_your_model_id_***>/{CER,CHECK}`
+5. you can check `leaderboard/results/<***_your_model_id_***>/{CER,CHECK}`

-If you can pass this local validation, then congratulations, you have successfully made your ASR system reproducible, it's now safe to share and publish.
+If you can pass above local validation, then congratulations, you have successfully made your ASR system reproducible, it's now safe to share and publish.

 ---

 ## Step 2: Submit your model-image
-2.1 Install aliyun object-storage-service client (one-time installation)
+2.1 Install aliyun object-storage-service client (one-time-only installation)
 ```
 # run this in leaderboard repo
 utils/install_oss.sh